-Print out copies of the images of the exteriors of the Exeter stores (1912, 1929, 1951 and 1981).
+Print out copies of the images of the exteriors of the Exeter stores from 1912, 1929, 1951 and 1981 (see Resources for PDF to download).
 Working in groups, children can be asked to put the images into chronological order.
 For KS1 use fewer images and ask them to put them in order from oldest to newest.

 - How did you know which one was the oldest?